morganthomas/winning-arguments/winning-arguments.md

 Thus, we have two related and yet very different conceptions: the conception of *truth* as a value, and of *true* as an axiomatically defined, context-sensitive, meta-linguistic term that is used to describe statements.

-Intuitively, the meanings of *truth* and *true* should have a lot to do with each other, but it's difficult to see right away how the conceptions of *truth* and *true* we have provided are at all related.
+Intuitively, the meanings of *truth* and *true* should have a lot to do with each other, but perhaps it's difficult (it was for me) to see right away how the conceptions of *truth* and *true* we have provided are at all related.

 As it happens, we don't need to look terribly deep to see the connection.
-Horwichian
+Horwichian minimalism, as we have observed, references questions about truth to questions about norms of assertion.
+Therefore, it follows from Horwichian minimalism that questions about truth are in a strong sense normative questions about how we should behave (namely what speech acts, specifically what assertions and denials, we should perform).

 TODO